Board of Directors

 Patti-Jean Naylor, PhD

-PJ Naylor is currently a Professor in the School of Exercise Science, Physical and Health Education at the University of Victoria.
+PJ Naylor is an Emeritus Professor, School of Exercise Science, Physical and Health Education, University of Victoria.
 Dr. Naylor has been involved in obesity prevention research focused on physical activity and healthy eating in children for the last 10 years.
 She was a Co-Principal Investigator on the Action Schools!
 BC dissemination and implementation studies (funded by Canadian Institutes of Health Research and Heart and Stroke Foundation of Canada).
 In addition to an interest in children’s physical activity and eating behaviors, Dr. Naylor’s work has focused on knowledge exchange and the scale up, adoption and implementation of setting-based approaches to addressing physical inactivity and healthy eating.
 She has been a key member of the MEND Evaluation and Provincial Advisory Committees during both the pilot and scale-up phase.

 Other physical activity and healthy eating related interventions she has been involved with address schools, recreation facilities and early years childcare and programming.
 These initiatives include evaluating: Intergenerational Physical Activity Leadership (IPAL), Action Schools!
 BC Outdoor Playground Leadership, 5-2-1-0 Playboxes, nature and physical literacy opportunities on playgrounds, Healthy Food and Beverages in Municipal Recreation and Sport Facilities (BCHLA funded), Health Promoting Secondary Schools (Canadian Cancer Society funded), School Fruit and Vegetable Nutrition Program (BC MOH and CIHR), Screen Smart (CACO-CLASP funded), Healthy Opportunities for Preschoolers (2010 Legacies Now), Healthy Beginnings (CACO-CLASP funded), Active Streets, Active People Jr. (HSF funded) and Healthy After School (PHAC- Obesity Prevention Innovation funding).